bendrummond389/sensor_dashboard/README.md

 3. **Configure Microcontroller**

-    Modify the `config.json` file on the microcontroller with your MQTT broker URL, SSID, and password. add your sensor specific code to sensor.py
+    Modify the `config.json` file on the microcontroller with your MQTT broker URL, SSID, and password.
+    Add your sensor specific code to sensor.py.

 4. **Access Dashboard**